 - Other persons are having expert knowledge of specific areas.

-The Engineer or Employer has accepted the Successful bidder who’s bid to carry out the Works is called as Contractor.
+The Engineer or Employer has accepted the Successful bidder whose bid to carry out the works is called as Contractor.
 They shall do the Work within the time (period) as per the Construction Drawings and specifications.

 The main contractor or client hires subcontractors to complete specific tasks, such as electrical, plumbing, and waterproofing.
 Subcontractors are responsible for making sure that their work complies with the project plan, specification and schedule.